Skip to main content Deutsch

 Research interests

 Balazs Feher conducts research at the Medical University of Vienna as well as the Harvard School of Dental Medicine.
-He is also a contributor to the ITU/WHO Focus Group on Artificial Intelligence for Health as well as a member of the European Association for Osseointegration's Junior Committee.
+He is also an invited contributor to the ITU/WHO/WIPO Global Initiative on Artificial Intelligence for Health as well as a member of the European Association for Osseointegration's Junior Committee.
 In 2018, he was awarded the European Prize for Research in Implant Dentistry.

-His clinical research focuses on data science in oral surgery.
-In extensive collaborative efforts with multiple universities around the world, Prof. Kuchler and Dr. Feher apply novel research methods to the field of dental surgery, ranging from advanced statistical modeling for surgical risk prediction to artificial intelligence and convolutional neural networks for automated diagnosis.
+His clinical research focuses on applied data science and artificial intellgence in oral surgery.
+In extensive collaborative efforts with multiple universities around the world, Prof. Kuchler and Dr. Feher apply novel research methods to the field of dental surgery, ranging from advanced statistical modeling for surgical risk and outcome prediction to artificial intelligence and convolutional neural networks for automated diagnosis.

 Techniques, methods & infrastructure

 In their clinical projects, Prof. Kuchler and Dr. Feher use large datasets and advanced analytics to estimate biological processes like postoperative cyst regeneration and predict surgical risk after procedures like wisdom tooth removal or dental implant placement.
-Moreover, deep learning, specifically convolutional neural networks are used in cooperation with the Charité in Berlin as well as the Harvard School of Dental Medicine in Boston.
+Moreover, deep learning, specifically convolutional neural networks are used in cooperation with various research institutions, including the Charité in Berlin as well as the Harvard School of Dental Medicine in Boston.

 Grants